 Dependents must pay US federal, state and local (if applicable) income tax on all earnings in accordance with US state and local tax laws.
 The WBG will not assist G-4 staff or their dependents with tax issues or questions.
 A G4 dependent visa holder is a nonresident for US income tax purposes, and files a Form 1040NR, not Form 1040.

-For an extension/renewal of a previous EAC card, the applicant must submit a copy of their US Federal income tax return (Form 1040NR, pages 1 and 2 only) for EACH year or partial year covered by the last EAC card (maximum: three years).
+For an extension/renewal of a previous EAC card, the applicant must submit a copy of their US Federal Income Tax Return (Form 1040NR, pages 1 and 2 only) for EACH year or partial year covered by the last EAC card (maximum: three years).
 If tax returns are not available, the applicant must submit a signed and dated 'To Whom It May Concern' letter explaining the absence of tax returns, with a copy of W-2 forms if any.
 See the HR Operations checklist for more details on tax forms when renewing an EAC card.

-*Please note that on HR's external link about EAC, they mention Employment Authorization Document (EAD) which is the same as the EAC!
+*Please note that on the HR's external link about EAC, they mention Employment Authorization Document (EAD) which is the same as the EAC!